 There are plenty of other pros and cons of going to university.
 In this video, students talks about the reasons for and against going to university based on their own experiences, circumstances and career plans:

-We hope this article has helped you move closer answering the question "should I go to university?"
+We hope this article has helped you move closer answering the question "is university for me?"
 For more guidance, check out our post on alternatives to university.